-We offer professional mold removal services.
-We will identify the cause and provide you with a range of options to correct the issue and prevent future damage.
-If we need to disturb or repair materials in your home or business in order to conduct the mold removal and remediation work we are required to identify any asbestos or lead containing materials and conduct asbestos removal prior to removing or repairing the area in question.
+We offer professional mould removal services.
+Our first priority is to identify the cause and provide you with a range of options to correct the issue and prevent future damage.
+If we need to disturb or repair materials in your home or business in order to conduct the mold removal and remediation work we are required to identify any asbestos or lead containing materials and conduct services to remove asbestos prior to removing or repairing the area in question.

 - Safe, Responsible Disposal of Mold and Hazardous Waste

 - Mold and other Hazardous Material Sampling and Testing